Double-double: Triple-doubles in the NBA

 During the 2017 NBA season on February 10, 2017, Warriors forward Draymond Green became the first player in NBA history to achieve a triple double without scoring 10 points.
 Green had 11 rebounds, 10 assists, 10 steals and 4 points while contributing to his team's victory over the Memphis Grizzlies 122–107.

 There has been occasional controversy surrounding triple-doubles made when a player achieves the feat with a late rebound.
 Players with nine rebounds in a game have sometimes been accused of deliberately missing a shot late in the game in order to recover the rebound.
 One such case involved a player shooting at his own team's basket.
 On March 16, 2003, the Cleveland Cavaliers were up 120–95 against the Utah Jazz with four seconds left in the fourth quarter.
 Following an inbounded ball, Cavaliers guard Ricky Davis shot the ball off his own team's basket to secure the final rebound for a triple-double.
 The move was criticized by players, coaches, and the media.
 To deter this, NBA rules allow rebounds to be nullified if the shot is determined not to be a legitimate scoring attempt.

-Russell Westbrook holds the NBA record for career triple-doubles with 205.
-He, Oscar Robertson and Nikola Jokić are the only three players to average a triple-double over a season, with Robertson and Jokić achieving the feat once and Westbrook achieving the feat four times.
+Russell Westbrook holds the NBA record for career triple-doubles with 209.
+He, Oscar Robertson and Nikola Jokić are the only three players to average a triple-double over a season, with Robertson achieving the feat once, Jokić twice, and Westbrook achieving the feat four times.
 Magic Johnson holds the playoff record for career triple-doubles with 30.